 Why Am I Topping the Golf Ball?

-This will ensure that you are making contact with the ball first, and not hitting the ground too early.
 Remember to keep your spine angle relatively flat throughout the swing as well, and focus on hitting down on the ball to create a divot.
-If you can do these things, you'll start catching the ball more solidly and avoid those pesky fat shots!

 How Do You Practice On The Golf Range?

-To practice on the golf range, you need to have a plan.
 First, you need to know what your goals are.
 Are you trying to improve your game?
 Are you trying to work on your swing?
-Or are you just trying to have fun?
+Trying to develop good ball striking skills or are you just trying to have fun?

 Once you know your goals, you can start practicing.
-If you're just trying to have fun, then hit some balls and see how they fly.
-If you're trying to improve your game, then start by working on your grip and stance.
-Take some time to experiment with different positions until you find one that feels comfortable.
+If you're just trying to have fun, then hit some golf balls and see how they fly.
+If you're trying to improve your game, then start by working on your grip and stance to improve your iron shots.

 If you're trying to work on your swing, then start by taking some practice swings.
 Pay attention to how your body feels and how the club moves through the air.
 Then, start hitting some balls.